asandler/mptree/README.md

      10 - Come On Now.mp3
 ```

-   and tries to extract ID3 tags from them and move to nice-looking directories like this:
+   extracts ID3 tags and sorts the mp3 files into the nice-looking directories, like this:

 ```
      ./Nirvana/1991 - Nevermind: